nigjo/zine-editor/userguide/zine.content.md

 ## A local webserver

-To load the Markdown file from your disc a webserver is needed.
+If used offline, the editor works best with a local webserver.
 Any server that can serve static files will do.
-May languages like Pyhton, PHP or Java (18+) and many others do have this ability.
+Tools like Python, PHP or Java (18+) and many others do have this ability.

-> If you are not able to run such a server you can edit the `index.hmtl`
+> Without a server you can edit the `index.hmtl` directly.
-> directly.
-Find the `id="zinecontent"` tag and write the markdown content
+> Find the `id="zinecontent"` tag and write the markdown content there.
-> there.

 ## Custom Styles